codecrafting-io/asus-setup-tool/README.md

 - For Intel CPUs you may have to disable "Execute Disable Bit" in BIOS settings.
 - Using ArmouryCrate with AuraSync is possible but not recommended.

+**NOTE:** AuraSync/LiveDash/AiSuite are legacy tools, which means that support may not be available for products released after 2022.

 ## Instructions

 - Right click on `setup.bat` and `run as administrator`.